crgarcia12/electronics-homeassistant-lightscontroll/PCB/schematics-v17/Readme.md

 PCBNew:

-I print to PDF, and then use an online tool to get high resolution images
+Print to PDF, and then use an online tool to get high resolution images